Turkcell/Apigee.Net/README.md

             //Lookup a user by token ID
             var username = apiClient.LookUpToken(token);

-            and more & more methods every commit.
+And more & more methods to come. updates every commit.